 Bolt curious about who will replace him as fastest man

-Jamaica's sprinter Usain Bolt grimaces during a press conference prior the Golden Spike Athletic meeting in Ostrava, Czech Republic, Monday, June 26, 2017.
-Bolt will compete in the 100 meters at the Golden Spike on Wednesday, June 28, 2017.
+Bolt will compete in the 100 meters at the Golden Spike on Wednesday, J... .
+Jamaica's sprinter Usain Bolt gestures during a press conference prior the Golden Spike Athletic meeting in Ostrava, Czech Republic, Monday, June 26, 2017.

 Comments